 Read “How to Get Rid of Fleas: A Comprehensive Guide” for a full breakdown of the best ways to keep your pets flea free.

-Treating for fleas and preventing a flea infestation are important practices in ensuring the health of your pets, your family members and you.
-If you have any questions please feel free to contact Renee Jones, Jeffers’ Pet Specialist, by phone (1-800-533-3377) or by email email@example.com.
+Treating for fleas and preventing a flea infestation are important practices in ensuring the health of your pets, your family members, and you.
+If you have any questions please feel free to contact Renee Jones, Jeffers’ Pet Specialist, by phone (1-800-533-3377) or by email at email@example.com.